Kings of Rhythm

-The Kings of Rhythm are an American music group formed in the late 1940s in Clarksdale, Mississippi and led by Ike Turner through to his death in 2007.
+Kings of Rhythm are an American music group formed in the late 1940s in Clarksdale, Mississippi and led by Ike Turner through to his death in 2007.
 Turner would retain the name of the band throughout his career, although the group has undergone considerable line-up changes over time.

 The group was an offshoot of a large big band ensemble called the Tophatters.
 By the late 1940s, Turner had renamed this group the Kings of Rhythm.
 Their early stage performances consisted largely of covers of popular jukebox hits of the day.
-In 1951, Turner and his Kings of Rhythm recorded the song "Rocket 88" (credited to Jackie Brenston and His Delta Cats)," which is a contender for the first rock and roll record.
+In 1951, Turner and his Kings of Rhythm recorded the song "Rocket 88" (credited to Jackie Brenston and His Delta Cats), which is a contender for the first rock and roll record.
 The song is inducted into the Blues Hall of Fame, the Grammy Hall of Fame, and the Rock and Roll Hall of Fame Singles.

-In the 1960s, the Kings of Rhythm became the band for the Ike & Tina Turner Revue.
+In the 1960s, the Kings of Rhythm became the band for the "Ike & Tina Turner Revue".
 For a few years in the early 1970s they were renamed the Family Vibes, and released two albums under that name.
 After the disbanding of the Ike & Tina Turner Revue in 1976, Turner revived the Kings of Rhythm in 2001 and released the Grammy-nominated album Here And Now.
-The Kings of Rhythm backed Turner on his Grammy-winning album Risin' With The Blues (2006).
+The Kings of Rhythm backed Turner on his Grammy-winning album Risin' with the Blues (2006).
 After Turner died in 2007, the band for some time was under the leadership of pianist Ernest Lane, who was a childhood friend of Turner's.
 The Kings of Rhythm continue to perform with vocalist Earl Thomas.

 Career

 Formation: The Tophatters

 As a teenager, Ike Turner joined a large rhythm ensemble in Clarksdale, Mississippi called the Tophatters, which included musicians Raymond Hill, Eugene Fox, and Clayton Love.
 They performed at local dances, playing big band arrangements from sheet music.
-At one point the Tophatters had over 30 members, and eventually split into two, with one act who wanted to carry on playing dance band jazz calling themselves the Dukes of Swing and the other, led by Turner becoming the Kings of Rhythm.
+At one point the Tophatters had over 30 members, and eventually split into two, with one act who wanted to carry on playing dance band jazz calling themselves the Dukes of Swing and the other, led by Turner, becoming the Kings of Rhythm.
 A rivalry between the two former factions of the Tophatters lasted for some time, with the two staging an open air 'battle-of-the-bands' where they played from atop two flatbed trucks every fortnight.